luk4z7/go-concurrency-guide/README.md

 ```

 Ranging over a channel
-the for range break the loop if the channel is closed
+the for range break the loop if the channel is closed, if the channel is nil, the range expression blocks forever.

 ```go
 intStream := make(chan int)